Personal Branding: 7 steps to create yours + definition

 1. Not having a well-defined strategy

-If you’re going to create a personal brand worthy of the name, don’t underestimate the importance of a good strategy.
+If you’re going to create a personal brand worthy of the name, don’t underestimate the importance of a good marketing strategy.
 Like a North Star, it will ensure your direction in the long run. 🌟

 2. Talking about anything and everything